Big Brothers Big Sisters of New York City: Jon May (2010–2010)

 Jon May is CFO and partner at The CarbonNeutral Company Holdings, Inc., one of the world's leading carbon offset and carbon management businesses.
 May joined The CarbonNeutral Company from carbon management business, GreenLife in 2008.
 Before GreenLife, May was the co-founder and managing director of Catalytic Capital LLC, venture capital and private equity firm.
 Previously he had been senior vice president of corporate development for Triarc Companies, Inc., where he was responsible for merger identification and execution, corporate finance and planning.
-While at Triarc, he held the position of chief executive officer of Arby's, Inc. from 1999 to 2001, and remained chairman of Arby's from 2001-04.
+While at Triarc, he held the position of chief executive officer of Arby's, Inc. from 1999 to 2001, and remained chairman of Arby's from 2001 to 2004.
 While CEO of Arby's he had the opportunity to present charitable gifts at Big Brothers Big Sisters sites across the country.
 May has been a board member of BBBS of NYC since 1999 and was the acting executive director during 2010.